zapodot/akka-test-junit/README.md

 }
 ```
 ## Changelog
+* Version 2.0.0: Akka 2.5.0 support - support for previous versions are dropped.
+Java baseline is 1.8
-* Version 1.3.0: Verifys that the ActorSystem is indeed properly shutdown.
+* Version 1.3.0: Verifies that the ActorSystem is indeed properly shutdown.
 Allows a shutdown timeout to be set
 * Version 1.2.0: Add a new testKit() method that to create a JavaTestKit
 * Version 1.1.1: Fixed a bug in ActorSystemRuleBuilder that replaced the configuration instead of added to it
 * Version 1.1: Added the ActorSystemRuleBuilder and the ability to specify configuration and/or enable logging for the actor system